 \section{Computation of some \texorpdfstring{$L^2$}{Lg1} and \texorpdfstring{$L^\infty$}{Lg2} norms}

 We collect some $L^2$ and $L^\infty$ norms needed along this work, in the following sections.
-Hereafter, we will consider by $K$ the largest of the constants that allow us to get the corresponding upper bound.
+Hereafter, we will consider by $K$ the smallest of the constants that allow us to get the corresponding upper bound.